-- IG1.11 Entities with with-profits business within the scope of the PRA realistic capital regime are required to measure the liability of that business in respect of options and guarantees relating to policyholders either at fair value or at an amount estimated using a market-consistent stochastic model in accordance with PRA regulations. - IG1.12 For all entities with long-term insurance business, the best basis for measuring policyholders' options and guarantees is one that includes their time value2.
+- IG1.11 Entities with with-profits business within the scope of paragraph 3.1(b) of FRS 103 are required to measure the liability of that business in respect of options and guarantees relating to policyholders either at fair value or at an amount estimated using a market-consistent stochastic model. - IG1.12 For all entities with long-term insurance business, the best basis for measuring policyholders' options and guarantees is one that includes their time value2.
 Any deterministic approach to valuation of a policy with a guarantee or optionality feature will generally fail to deal appropriately with the time value of the option.
 Therefore stochastic modelling techniques to evaluate the range of potential outcomes should be used unless a market value for the option is available.
-The PRA realistic capital regime includes a requirement to value options and guarantees on this basis.
-For the liabilities of businesses not falling within the scope of the PRA realistic capital regime, entities are encouraged, but not required, to adopt these valuation techniques.
-Where options are not valued on this basis, additional disclosures are required; these are set out in paragraph IG3.14(c). - IG1.13 In determining the value of guarantees and options under the PRA realistic capital regime, the entity will take into account under each scenario in the market-consistent stochastic modelling management actions it anticipates would be taken in response to variations in market variables (such as changing the balance of the investment portfolio between debt instruments and equity, varying the amount charged to policyholders, or varying its bonus policy) that will affect the amount payable under the guarantee or option.
+The regulatory framework includes a requirement to value options and guarantees on this basis.
+For the liabilities of businesses not falling within the scope of paragraph 3.1(b) of FRS 103, entities are encouraged, but not required, to adopt these valuation techniques.
+Where options are not valued on this basis, additional disclosures are required; these are set out in paragraph IG3.14(c). - IG1.13 In determining the value of guarantees and options under the regulatory framework, the entity will take into account under each scenario in the market-consistent stochastic modelling management actions it anticipates would be taken in response to variations in market variables (such as changing the balance of the investment portfolio between debt instruments and equity, varying the amount charged to policyholders, or varying its bonus policy) that will affect the amount payable under the guarantee or option.
 Such actions must be realistically capable of being implemented within the timescale assumed in the scenario analysis, and be consistent with the entity's published principles and practices of financial managements (PPFM).

-2 The value of an option or guarantee comprises two elements; the intrinsic value and the time value.
+The value of an option or guarantee comprises two elements; the intrinsic value and the time value.
 The intrinsic value is the amount that would be payable if the option or guarantee were exercised immediately - that is, the amount it is currently 'in the money', or nil if it is 'out of the money'.
 The time value is the additional value that reflects the possibility of the intrinsic value increasing in future, before the expiry date of the option or guarantee.